I AM > Permanent Resident

-A landed immigrant is a person who has been granted approval to live in Canada permanently by immigration authorities.
+A Permanent Resident is a person who is not Canadian who has been granted approval to live in Canada permanently by immigration authorities.
 HIV status is a factor that may impact your application to live in Canada.
 Canadian immigration law includes rules that may directly impact you if your health care costs are higher than the average Canadian.
 You can find detailed information about these rules and how they affect people living with HIV in the Canadian HIV/AIDS Legal Network’s resource, Immigration and Travel to Canada for People Living with HIV: Questions and Answers.

-As a landed immigrant you are entitled to register for the Ontario Health Insurance Plan (OHIP).
-With OHIP you can access health care that is paid for by the government, including emergency services.
+As a landed immigrant/Permanent resident you are entitled to register for the Ontario Health Insurance Plan (OHIP).
+Through OHIP you can access health care that is paid for by the government, including emergency services.
 For more information about coverage, check out the OHIP website.

-As a landed immigrant, you are also entitled to a Social Insurance Number (SIN).
+As a landed immigrant/permanent resident, you are also entitled to a Social Insurance Number (SIN).
 You need this to work in Canada, and to access other government programs and benefits.

 If you have been diagnosed with HIV, you can also apply for financial assistance through the Ontario Disability Support Program (ODSP) or Ontario Works.
 A worker from your local AIDS service organization (ASO) or settlement agency can assist you in doing this.

 To find an ASO and other HIV/AIDS programs near you, call the Ontario AIDS & Sexual Health InfoLine.For information in English and many other languages call: 416-392-2437 or 1-800-668-2437 (toll-free in Ontario), and for French call: 1-800-267-7432 (toll-free in Ontario).
 The InfoLine is free and anonymous.